lsof-org/lsof/HOW_TO_RELEASE.rst

 Copy and paste the changes described in 00DIST since the last release in your dialect.

-4.2.4 Put the source archive generaeted step in 3.
+4.2.4 Put the source archive generated step in 3.
 ........................................................................

 Click "Attach binaries by dropping them here or selecting them. ", then